owl-language/Owl/README.md

 they can be found in the tools subdir

-       tools/cli_interpreter.cpp - run scripts from comman line as in the examples below tools/repl_interpreter.cpp - not quite a reple, more of an interactive debugger.
+       tools/cli_interpreter.cpp - run scripts from comman line as in the examples below tools/repl_interpreter.cpp - more of an interactive debugger, REPL functionality on the way ;)

 ## Scoping